Building a non-profit's first digital product

 - – Design charrettes

-The beta version of the app was built in just four weeks and has the following features:
+The beta version of the app was built in just four weeks and launched with the following features:

 After the build was finished, I was responsible for communicating the roll out of the app to Cool Culture’s museum partners and families.
 Aside form managing the project, I helped secure partnerships with Datakind and New York Tech Meetup.